Currently Enrolling Trials

 Tymlos (abaloparatide) is a human parathyroid hormone-related peptide [PTHrP(1-34)] analog.

-Tymlos is specifically indicated for the treatment of postmenopausal women with osteoporosis at high risk for fracture defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
+Tymlos is specifically indicated for the treatment of postmenopausal women and in men with osteoporosis at high risk for fracture defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.

 Mechanism of Action